redisjohn/redis-cloud-api/README.md

 ### Introducing rediscapi

 rediscapi is a simple python command line interface to the Redis Cloud API.
 It can be used to create and delete subscriptions, create, modify and delete databases, and it allows you to monitor a long running task.

+Dependencies: python 3.10

+Install the requests package using the following command:

+    pip install requests

 Here's the documentation:

     rediscapi - A command line interface to the Redis Cloud API